15 Expats Talk about Health Insurance and Healthcare in Sudan

 When we asked expats and global nomads about the quality of medical care in Sudan, they replied:

 "Sudan has a public health system that provides basic medical services to its citizens.
 The country also has a number of private hospitals and clinics that offer more specialized care.
 The quality of medical services in Sudan varies depending on the region and the type of facility.
 In general, the public health system is underfunded and lacks the resources to provide adequate care.
-However, the private sector is growing and is providing better quality services," wrote an expat living in Sudan.
+However, the private sector is growing and is providing better quality services," remarked one expat living in Sudan.

 Are healthcare and health insurance expensive in Sudan?